theisensanders-wf/theisensanders-wf.github.io/_posts/2013-09-08-website-launch.md

 layout: post
 excerpt: Website launch in 3..
 2..
 1..
 tags:
-- website
-- education
+- theisensanders.com
 ---

 *Edit:* This post references the first version of my website.
-Read about the latest version in a blog post coming soon!
+Read about the latest version [here](/blog/portfolio-take-%232/)

 A partially implemented version of my personal website has been sitting in a github repo untouched for over a year.
 Now that it is time to graduate and figure out what comes next, I decided it was finally time to scrap all